-- In Return of the Jedi, during the Ewoks' miraculous comeback during the Battle of Endor, several of them are seen skillfully bringing down speeder bikes with well-thrown bolas.
+- Star Wars: Episode VI — Return of the Jedi: During the Ewoks' miraculous comeback during the Battle of Endor, several of them are seen skillfully bringing down speeder bikes with well-thrown bolas.
 Then Wicket swings his own weapon and knocks himself out instead.

 - At the end of Stay Tuned, the main character applies one of his talents and opens a fencing school.
 When one of his students tries Flynning, he defeats her easily and calls her out on it.

 - Also a subversion with Gordon, whom West wants to fight.
-Gordon starts making weird sounds and making odd gestures in a pathetic attempt to look Bad Ass.
+Gordon starts making weird sounds and making odd gestures in a pathetic attempt to look badass.
 Turns out, he was just distracting West so that he could hit a button to activate a big mallet.
-He later does something similar against one of the Big Bad's female lieutenants, causing her to fall from a great height.
-Cue the President yelling at him to "stop dancing around".

-- In Sourcery, Nijel The Destroyer, a barbarian hero wanna-be gives quite a swordsmanship show when confronted with multiple guards, culminating in the sword getting stuck in the ceiling.
+- In Sourcery, wannabe Barbarian Hero Nijel the Destroyer gives quite a swordsmanship show when confronted with multiple guards, culminating in the sword getting stuck in the ceiling.

 - In Exile's Valour, two students try to show off using stage fighting.
 A thrown sword shatters a huge mirror.